The adoption process

 Bringing a new cat or kitten home is a wonderful, exciting experience.
 It is very important that you take the time to help your new family member feel safe and comfortable in their new surroundings, so the whole family can enjoy this new relationship.

 Although cats are often independent and seem quite self-sufficient, it is important to remember that they do require lots of care and affection from their people.

 The RSPCA recommends that owned cats should be kept safe and happy at home, ideally all of the time to protect them from the dangers of roaming.
 Cats should confined at a minimum from dusk to dawn.
 This helps to reduce the risk of accidents and fights and provide some protection to wildlife.

 For information on how to care for your new cat, check out the RSPCA Knowledgebase.Visit the knowledgebase

 Keeping your cat safe and happy at home

 Did you know that your cat can live a perfectly happy and safe life when kept contained to your property, if provided with everything that they need?

-The RSPCA has developed a “Guide to Keeping Your Cat Safe and Happy at Home”, to help cat owners care for their cats and protect them from the dangers of roaming.Read the guide
+The RSPCA has developed a “Guide to Keeping Your Cat Safe and Happy at Home”, to help cat owners care for their cats and protect them from the dangers of roaming.View the PDF Visit the online guide

 RSPCA Pet Insurance